JSnakegitHub/StackOverflow-Lite/README.md

 4. At this point the server should be running.
 5. The application is set to run on port 8080, so the URL for testing this api is `127.0.0.1:8080/api/v1/questions/1`.
 6. Testing for this API requires use of Postman.
-7. The above instruction should be able to return all the questions in the data structure when you paste the test URL.
+7. The above instruction should be able to return one question from the data structure when you paste the test URL and make a GET request.

 ## Deployment
 1. The app can be deplyed on Heroku following the Heroku [Documentation](https://devcenter.heroku.com/categories/reference).